depaul-group7/recipes/README.md

 - Apr 30: Had a discussion over the pros and cons between Maven and Gradle and finally made the decision to move from Maven to Gradle.
 - May 3: Discussion on how we are going to divide the responsibility since we kind of had some misunderstanding on the rubrics of this class.
 The meeting ended with the decision of restructuring the folders to better show responsibility.
 - May 9: Transfer the code base to a new repo location under a newly created organization so that members could all be granted permission to add secrets to the repo.
+- May 16: Set goals for adding security layer to this project.
+Use RBAC(role based access control) as our authorization mechanism
+- May 23: Decide to add UI layer to our project, use mustache as our server side template engine
+- May 30: Cut some of the features that we decide not to implement due to time issue, like adding recipe or tag through web page.

 ## Decisions made